Disconnected entanglement entropy as a marker of edge modes in a periodically driven Kitaev chain: Introduction

 The rest of the paper is organized as follows: the conventional definition of the DEE is introduced in Sec.~\ref{sec_dee}.
 In Sec.~\ref{sec_srk}, we briefly recapitulate a short-ranged Kitaev chain of spinless fermions and its topological properties.
 The behavior of the DEE for a Kitaev chain with periodically modulated chemical potential is explored in Sec.~\ref{sec_drive}.
 We analyze the effects of spatial disorder and temporal noise in the periodic driving on the DEE in Sec.~\ref{sec_disorder}.
 In Sec.~\ref{sec_anomalous}, we study the situation where the nearest-neighbor hopping amplitude is periodically modulated and address the question of whether the DEE can detect the anomalous edge modes.
+In Sec.~\ref{sec_hx}, probing the DEE, we analyse the robustness of the Floquet Majorana modes against an integrability breaking interaction in a periodically driven Ising model, as studied experimentally in Ref.~\cite{mi22}.
 Concluding remarks are presented in Section~\ref{sec_conclusion}.
 The definition of the winding number of a short-range (static) Kitaev chain is given in Appendix~\ref{sec_topology}.
 The methods used for computing the DEE from Floquet Hamiltonian are explained in Appendix~\ref{app_method}.
-We present the behavior of the DEE for periodic driving with a square pulse and a sinusoidal modulation in Appendix~\ref{sec_sq}.
 We then briefly compare the DEE with the dynamical winding number derived from the Floquet Hamiltonian for a periodic variation of the chemical potential in Appendix~\ref{sec_winding}.
-In Appendix~\ref{app_gap}, we provide an analytical derivation of the frequencies at which Floquet quasienergy gap closes, choosing the example of the periodic driving of the hopping amplitude.
+In Appendix~\ref{app_gap}, we provide an analytical derivation of the frequencies at which Floquet quasienergy gap becomes zero or $\pm \pi/T$, choosing the examples of a periodic driving of the hopping amplitude and an experimentally relevant driving protocol (discussed in Sec.~\ref{sec_hx}) for an Ising chain.